arrzdev/KahootBot/README.md

-#### // TO-DO // ####
+#### TO-DO ####
-- Set db by (topic, language, creation...) instead of link (top 4)
+- Set db by (topic, language, creation...) instead of link
-- Create updateDB.py
+- Create script to update local db's
 - Auto-answer with win32 or pyautogui
-- Add a way to change the percentage of winning with auto-answer that we want
+- Add a way to configure the percentage of winning with auto-answer
-- Change the design ?
+- Design changes?